-Borderline Personality disorder is currently being studied.
-Some aspects causes of BPD illness are unknown.
+A borderline Personality disorder is currently being studied.
+Some aspects cause of BPD illness are unknown.
 But can perhaps relate to child abuse or neglect.
-And could also be lead to the need for Borderline Personality Treatment in your adulthood.
+And could also be led to the need for Borderline Personality Treatment in your adulthood.

-Genetics are another cause of Borderline Personality disorder.
-One can possibly inherit BPD related genes.
-We already understand that generics have strong association with other mental health disorders among family members.
+Genetics is another cause of Borderline Personality disorder.
+One can possibly inherit BPD-related genes.
+We already understand that generics have a strong association with other mental health disorders among family members.

 In addition, Brain abnormalities are also possible causes for Borderline Personality disorder.
 Based on research, BPD shows changes in certain areas of the brain.
 These are sections of the brain that involve emotion regulation, impulsivity, and aggression.
 Brain chemicals that help regulate mood, such as serotonin, may not function properly.

-Finally, environmental, cultural, and social factors whereas you might experience traumatic life events are contributors.
-These include abandonment, or adversity during childhood, exposed to unstable invalidating relationships, and hostile conflicts.
+Finally, environmental, cultural, and social factors where you might experience traumatic life events are contributors.
+These include abandonment, or adversity during childhood, exposure to unstable invalidating relationships, and hostile conflicts.